-Most of you probably spend the better part of your lives travelling – either for leisure or business and therefore most of your time is spent in hotels – away from home.
+Most of you probably spend the better part of your life travelling – either for leisure or business.
+By the same token, most of your time is spent in hotels – away from home.
 But despite these hotels becoming your second home, you still know very little about what happens in your backyard – so to speak.

-That is because most of what happens in your backyard is a hotel’s best kept secret – the unspoken and unwritten culture of the stewards of hospitality that is not on their policy brief.
-Once you finish reading this article, you will know of 7!
+That is because most of what happens in your backyard is a hotel’s best-kept secret.
+The unspoken and unwritten hotel cultures of the stewards of hospitality missing in their policy brief.
+Once you finish reading this article, you will know of seven!

 The hotel manager has been given full authority to negotiate favourable room rates.
 He or she is in a better position to cut you a good deal.
 Most of the time, we talk to the reservations desk about such matters when we should be talking to the Manager on duty, the General Manager, or the Director of Sales.

-The best time of the day to make a reservation by phone is right after 6:00 PM.
+So far, the best of the hotel cultures we have come across!
+Did you know the best time of the day to make a reservation by phone is right after 6:00 PM?
 This is when hotels wipe out all the no-show reservations that were unsecured by a credit card.
 They then offer these rooms at bargain rates.

 In any large hotel, a few rooms usually are listed as ‘out of order’ at any given time.
 The problems might be something as simple as a stain on the carpet or a chair that has been sent out for repairs.
 If you are desperate for a last-minute room in a hotel that claims to have none available, tell the manager you are willing to take an out-of-order room that has only a minor problem.

-Exchange a few pleasant words with the housekeeper if you see him/her – and leave a tip at least each day as you see reasonable.
+Exchange a few pleasant words with the housekeeper if you see him/her – and leave a tip at least each day as you deem reasonable.
 You will get better service.
-Housekeepers are the most overworked, underpaid, underappreciated people in the hotel industry, so any gesture will be appreciated.
+Housekeepers are the most overworked, underpaid, and underappreciated people in the hotel industry, so they appreciate any kind gesture.